eyeframe/IBMHackathon/README.md

 ![capture4](https://user-images.githubusercontent.com/37112252/46212956-ed421400-c354-11e8-879b-996803914ff0.PNG)

-marking the buildings in an area based on the damage it may suffer in case of an earthquake
+Marking the buildings in an area based on the damage it may suffer in case of an earthquake

 ![g5](https://user-images.githubusercontent.com/43675125/46228989-9bfc4980-c381-11e8-82d4-bd0b15f6fd8c.gif)
 # FLOOD ANOMALY DETECTION :